 Membership of The Friends is open to anyone with an interest in supporting the University.

-The Association thrives with a membership of over 400 drawn from the neighbourhood and the wider community as well as from former and present members of the University.
+The Association thrives with a membership of around 250 drawn from the neighbourhood and the wider community as well as from former and present members of the University.
 In this way we provide a companionable means of cultivating contacts between the University and those interested in its educational goals, history, current activities and future development.
 Membership of The Friends gives access to an array of social and cultural events.
 The subscription income that we generate is applied to grants, financing various amenities and activities throughout the University.